Air-Blade/Air-Blade/README.md

 ## About me

 Hey!
-I'm Nicholas, a brazilian front-end developer with a some months of experience on personal projects.
+I'm Nicholas, a Brazilian front-end developer with a some months of experience on personal projects.

 ## Knowledge